 Welcome to the United States History site.
-The purpose of this site is to inform you of where our study of United States history - from approximately 1620 (The founding of Plymouth Colony) to 1877 (The Westward Expansion that accelerated following the conclusion of the Civil War and the Era of Reconstruction in the South that failed to end the bigotry that had originally brought about slavery) - is going each day.
+The purpose of this site is to inform you of where our study of United States history is going each day.
+Our studies will range from approximately 1620 - The founding of Plymouth Colony - to 1877 - The Westward Expansion that accelerated following the conclusion of the Civil War and the Era of Reconstruction.
 Look to this site for your assignments and also for other valuable information.
 Hopefully you will find that your previous historical studies (such as ancient civilization, Middle Ages, Renaissance, and Age of Exploration will provide a strong foundation for your survey of American history.

 NOTE: As part of your participation in Seventh Grade Social Studies, you will need to complete a community service project.
 A Community Service document is now available under "Course Documents."
 Look it up.
 If you lose the copy you were given at the start of the year, print off a replacement copy for yourself.

 There will be a test over Articles V, VI, and VII of the United States Constitution on Tuesday of next week (April 16).
 Study the guide below to prepare for the test.